"You should apologize to her. I can't believe you made her jump like that. Did you see the look on her face?"

 Shovel screams with rage and tries to wipe the mud from her eyes.

-Without another beat, I dash across the river stones but feel one shift beneath my weight.
-I slip, falling hard onto the stones.
-The rushing water arches over me, saturating my cloak, adding to its weight.
+I dash across the river stones but feel one shift beneath my weight.
+I slip, falling hard, getting caught in the rapid.
+The rushing water arches over me as I try to regain my footing.

 It screams and falls unceremoniously.
 Three elder mud mephits emerge from behind the tree.
 Then I hear a haunting noise.
 The creaking and moaning of two knotted, root-like men stagger into view.
 Wood woads, driven mad by the intrusion.